eduardocanellas/rfcs/text/0000-try-trait-v2.md

 >
 > This is the most critical semantic difference.
 Structurally this definition of the trait is very similar to the previous -- there's still a method splitting the type into a discriminated union between two associated types, and constructors to rebuild it from them.
 But by keeping the "result-ness" or "option-ness" in the residual type, it gives extra control over interconversion that wasn't possible before.
 The changes other than this are comparatively minor, typically either rearrangements to work with that or renamings to change the vocabulary used in the trait.

 Using `!` is then just a convenient yet efficient way to create those residual types.
 It's nice as a user, too, not to need to understand an additional type.
-Just the same "it can't be that one" pattern that's also used in `TryFrom`, where for example `i32::try_from(10_u8)` gives a `Result<i32, !>`, since it's a widening conversion which cannot fail.
+Just the same "it can't be that one" pattern that's also used in `EarlyExitFrom`, where for example `i32::try_from(10_u8)` gives a `Result<i32, !>`, since it's a widening conversion which cannot fail.
 Note that there's nothing special going on with `!` here -- any uninhabited `enum` would work fine.

 ## How error conversion works